Israel Epstein

-Israel Epstein (20 April 1915 – 26 May 2005) was a Chinese journalist.
-Born into a Jewish family in Congress Poland under the Russian Empire, he was one of the few foreign-born Chinese citizens of non-Chinese origin to become a member of the Chinese Communist Party.
+Israel Epstein (20 April 1915 – 26 May 2005), also known by his Chinese nickname "Aipei", was a Polish-born Chinese journalist who was one of the few foreign-born members of the Chinese Communist Party.

+Born into a Polish family which fled to China after Epstein's birth, he covered the Japanese invasion of China for Allied news agencies and was later captured by Japanese forces.
+After the war, he became editor in chief of China Today.

 Early life and education

-Israel Epstein was born on 20 April 1915 in Warsaw to Jewish parents; Warsaw was then part of Congress Poland, which was under Imperial Russian control.
+Israel Epstein was born on 20 April 1915 in Warsaw to Polish Jewish parents; Warsaw was then part of Congress Poland, which was under Imperial Russian control.
 His father had been imprisoned by the authorities of Tsarist Russia for leading a labor uprising and his mother had been exiled to Siberia.
 Epstein's father was sent by his company to Japan after the outbreak of World War I; when the German Army approached Warsaw, his mother and Epstein fled and joined him in Asia.
-With his family experiencing anti-Jewish sentiment in several places, in 1917, Epstein came to China with his parents at the age of two and they settled in Tianjin in 1920.
-Epstein was raised there.
+With his family experiencing antisemitism in several places, Epstein came to China with his parents at the age of two and, in 1920, they settled in Tianjin, where Epstein was raised.

 Career

 Israel Epstein began to work in journalism at age 15, when he wrote for the Peking and Tientsin Times, an English-language newspaper based in Tianjin.
 He also covered the Japanese Invasion of China for the United Press and other Western news agencies.
 In the autumn of 1938, he joined the China Defense League, which had been established by Soong Ching-ling, Sun Yat-sen's widow, for the purpose of publicizing and enlisting international support for the Chinese cause.
 In 1941, he faked news about his own death as a decoy for the Japanese who were trying to arrest him.
-The misinformation even found its way into a short item printed in The New York Times.
+The misinformation even found its way into a short item printed in The New York Times, according to his obituary.

-After being assigned to review one of the books of Edgar Snow, Epstein and Snow came to know each other personally and Snow showed him his classic work Red Star Over China before it was published.
+After being assigned to review one of the books of Edgar Snow, Epstein and Snow came to know each other personally and Snow showed him his work Red Star Over China before it was published.
 He was deeply influenced by the progressivism of Snow and became involved with the democratic movement in China, becoming an editor for Snow's magazine, Democracy.

-In 1934, he married Edith Bihovsky Epstein, from whom he later divorced due to the eruption of the Second Sino-Japanese War in 1937, where his insistence on reporting from the front conflicted with her reluctance.
+In 1934, he married Edith Bihovsky Epstein, from whom he later divorced because of the outbreak of the Second Sino-Japanese War in 1937, when his insistence on reporting from the front conflicted with her reluctance.
 She later remarried as Edith Ballin.
-In 1944, Epstein first visited Britain and afterwards went to live in the United States with his second wife Elsie Fairfax-Cholmeley for five years.
+In 1944, Epstein first visited Britain and went to live in the United States with his second wife Elsie Fairfax-Cholmeley for five years.